Master Harold...and the Boys (2010 film)

-Master Harold...and the Boys is a 2010 American drama film which is based on the original theatre play of the same name by Athol Fugard, directed by director Lonny Price.
+Master Harold...and the Boys is a 2010 drama film which is based on the original theatre play of the same name by Athol Fugard, directed by director Lonny Price.
 The cast includes Freddie Highmore and Ving Rhames.

 Plot

-Set in Port Elizabeth, South Africa, during the early apartheid days.
-The story deals with the coming of age of seventeen-year-old Hally (played by Freddie Highmore).
-Hally, a white South African, has a bad relationship with his biological father and is torn between his father's expectations and opinions of him and those of his surrogate fathers, black waiters named Sam (played by Ving Rhames) and Willie (played by Patrick Mofokeng).
+Seventeen-year-old Hally, a white South African, has a bad relationship with his biological father and is torn between his father's expectations and opinions of him and those of his surrogate fathers, black waiters named Sam and Willie.
 Young Hally is obliged to laugh at his father's racist jokes and perform humiliating tasks like empty chamber pots.
 By contrast, Sam exposes Hally to many positive experiences.
 After being humiliated by his father, Sam shows Hally how to be proud of something he's achieved by helping him build and fly his own kite.

 One day, Hally receives news that his real father, a violent alcoholic, is coming back home from a long stint in a hospital.
 Hally, distraught with this news, unleashes years of anger and pain on his two black friends.